top of page

 Ross was born in New Haven and grew up in Maryland right outside Washington, DC.

-To Ross, acting in general and theater specifically is about creating human connection-- about a group of strangers coming together for a moment to experience something extreme and new but at the same time deeply, surprisingly recognizable.
+To Ross, acting in general, and theater specifically, is about creating human connection-- about a group of strangers coming together for a moment to experience something extreme and new but at the same time deeply, surprisingly recognizable.
 He continues to strive to create new and better work to create community and human electricity through storytelling.

 In his free time Ross enjoys hiking, cooking, and sharing tales of adventure.
 He currently lives in Brooklyn.